 The current policies in place are not generating sufficient premium to pay future claims to policyholders.
-This is a common problem for a number of insurers nationwide because policyholders are keeping their policies longer than expected and are living longer than projected.
-This uses more benefits than the company anticipated when the policies were originally sold.
+This is a common problem for a number of insurers nationwide because policyholders are keeping their policies longer than expected and are living longer than projected, thus using more benefits than the company anticipated when the policies were originally sold.
 Additionally, the cost of providing long-term care is increasing at a rate much higher than anticipated.

-In making this decision, the division considered the amount of benefits to be paid versus projected profit to the company.
-In addition, the company projected "mortality" (how long a policyholder is expected to live) and "lapse" (how likely policyholders will cancel their policy).
-Finally, the company made projections regarding interest earnings which are intended to help pay benefits.
+In making this decision, the division considered the following items: the amount of benefits to be paid versus projected profit to the company; the company's assumptions in projecting "mortality" (how long a policyholder is expected to live) and "lapse" (how likely policyholders will cancel their policy); and the company's projections regarding interest earnings which are intended to help pay benefits.
 The division determined that all of these projections ("actuarial assumptions") were within a reasonable range.